-- 1. Getting correct entries into the song title and artist fields of an automation system is the first step.
+- 1. Making sure the song title and artist fields of an automation system are correct is the first step.
 To do so, every song in the station's automation system must be reviewed to ensure the accuracy of the data. - 2.
 As new songs are entered, be sure that the data is in the same format as the existing tunes in the database. - 3.
-When entering data in the song title and artist fields, adding anything more than the actual artist name, song title, etc. will make someone else's job more complicated down the line. - 4.
+When entering data in the song title and artist fields, adding any more information other than the actual artist name and song title will make someone else's job more complicated down the line. - 4.
 Program-associated data is not just for music, it is also important for spoken word stations.
-These stations can increase audience engagement by sending the name of the program, the host name and picture for FM-band HD Radio stations or hybrid (over-the-air plus internet) radio services, topic of discussion, guest and call-in telephone number. - 5.
+These stations can increase audience engagement by sending the name of the program, the host name and picture for FM-band HD Radio stations or hybrid (over the air plus internet) radio services, topic of discussion, guest and call-in telephone number. - 5.
 AM-band HD Radio stations should not forget that program-associated data is available and can transmit, as discussed above, show information, sports scores, weather, traffic bulletins, stock prices and synced advertiser's slogans, phone numbers and web addresses.
 In the future, all-digital AM HD Radio receivers will support Artist Experience, as well. - 6.
-The station's programming management and engineering staff should all own or rent a car with an HD Radio that can display Artist Experience so that they can see what listeners are experiencing. - 7.
-Be sure that the station program information (PI) code is correct, this is vital for stations that are supporting RadioDNS for delivery of static metadata to hybrid radio receivers. - 8.
-Be sure that the station slogan or ID is correct. - If a station is merely sending text from an automation system to an RDS encoder, a middleware system such as Quu2Go, TRE or Artic Palm should be added. - 10.
+The station's programming management and engineering staff should all own or rent a car with an HD Radio that can display Artist Experience so they can see what listeners are experiencing. - 7.
+Be sure that the station PI code is correct, this is vital for stations that are supporting RadioDNS for delivery of static metadata to hybrid radio receivers. - 8.
+Be sure that the station slogan or ID is correct. - 9.
+If a station is merely sending text from an automation system to an RDS encoder, a middleware system such as Quu2Go, TRE or Artic Palm should be added. - 10.
 Every station should be using a software service like Quu2Go or Arctic Palm/DTS Connected Radio to clean up the data for an accurate and consistent user experience.
-You can get information on Quu2Go at https://myquu.net/ and for Arctic Palm/DTS Connected Radio at https://arcticpalmapps.com/ - 11.
+You can get information on Quu2Go at myquu.net and for Arctic Palm/DTS Connected Radio at arcticpalmapps.com. - 11.
 Make use of the RT field in RDS systems. - 12.
-Provide station logos and station information using a RadioDNS service information (SI) file (to support hybrid radio receivers).
+Provide station logos and station information using a RadioDNS SI file to support hybrid radio receivers.